 Food poisoning and alcohol are linked.
-“Alcohol with a meal can lower the risk of food poisoning” reported the New York Times.1 The evidence is that drinking alcohol beverages with meals can either prevent food poisoning or reduce its effects.
+“Alcohol with a meal can lower the risk of food poisoning” reported the New York Times.1 Drinking with meals can either prevent food poisoning or reduce its effects.

 Food poisoning appears to be much more common than most people realize.
 That’s because they often incorrectly attribute their symptoms to flu.
 More serious is the fact that food poisoning can be fatal.

-Researchers analyzed an outbreak of gastroenteritis leading to diarrhea, vomiting and high fever among those on a cruise ship.
-The study showed that the drinking of alcohol by many of the passengers apparently prevented them from getting sick.2
+Researchers analyzed an outbreak of gastroenteritis leading to diarrhea, vomiting and high fever.
+It was among those on a cruise ship.
+The study showed that the drinking of alcohol by many of the passengers had kept them from getting sick.2

 A standard drink in the U.S. contains 14 grams of alcohol.
 Thus, three standard drinks would equal 42 grams of alcohol.